abhishekjawali/ecs-fis/Readme.md

 ![Create Experiment Template Home](/document/images/1-FIS-Create-Home.png "Create Experiment Template")

 3. Click on 'Create Experiment Template'.
 This will open another page which helps in creating the FIS experiment template.
-4. For Description enter "Testing if the application is still accessbile if on the ECS Instance is down".
+4. For Description enter "Testing if the application is still accessible if on the ECS Instance is down".
 5. For Name enter "Test-ECS-Instance-Failure"
 6. For IAM Role, choose the IAM Role (from drodown) that was created as part of CloudFormation.
 The IAM Role name will be starting with 'EcsFisStack-fisrole....'
 ![Create Experiment Template Basic](/document/images/1-FIS-Create-Exp.png "Create Experiment Template First part")